 Mosquito Cold Weather FAQ

-Many mosquitoes will die off when the thermostat drops below 50° Fahrenheit.
-Even so, other types of mosquitoes will only go dormant or reduce their activity come colder weather.
+Many mosquitoes will die off when the thermostat drops below 50 degrees Fahrenheit.
+However, other types of mosquitoes will only go dormant or reduce their activity come colder weather.

 ◾️ Do mosquitoes hibernate?

-While freezing temperatures can kill adult mosquitoes, it’s a common misconception that they all die in the winter.
-When the temperatures fall, some mosquitoes hibernate during the winter months, similar to hibernating mammals, like bears.
+While freezing temperatures can kill adult mosquitoes, it's a common misconception that they all die in the winter.
+Some mosquitoes hibernate during the winter months when the temperatures fall, similar to hibernating mammals, like bears.

 ◾️ Do both female and male mosquitoes hibernate?